Adam-Szw/Scrapmetal/README.md

 10. Wait for the Unity to finish importing files

 How to play the game:
-1. Follow steps 1-6 from above instruction
+1. Follow steps 1-6 from above instruction, except step 2
 1. Enter 'Build' folder
 2. Run 'ScrapMetal.exe'
 3. Optionally create a shortcut on your desktop for the game